tnebooks/11th-botany/content.en/plant-growth-and-development/characteristics-of-growth/index.md

 - One continues to divide but the other undergoes cell cycle arrest and begins to develop, differentiate and mature.
 - After each round of cell division, only a single cell remains capable of division and one new body cell forms.

 For example, starting with a single cell after round 1 of cell division there is one dividing cell and one body cell.
-After round 2 there are two body cells, after round 3 there are three and so on (Figure 15.1).
+After round 2 there are two body cells, after round 3 there are three and so on

-Dividing cell

-Body Cell

 ![ Arithmetic Growth Rate The plants single dividing cell would](15.1.png "")

-undergo one million rounds of nuclear and cellular division.
+The plants single dividing cell would undergo one million rounds of nuclear and undergo one million rounds of nuclear and cellular division.
 If each round requires one day, this type of arithmetic increase would require one million days or 2739.7 years.
 This arithmetic rate is capable of producing small number of cells present in very small parts of plants.
 For example the hair on many leaves and stems consists of just a single row of cells produced by the division of the basal cell, the cell at the bottom of the hair next to other epidermal cells.
 Hair may contain 5 to 10 cells by the division of the basal cell.
 So, all its cells could be produced in just five to ten days.
 In the figure 15.2, on plotting the hight of the plant against time a linear curve is obtained.
 Mathematically it is expressed as:

-Time

-He igh

-t o f t

-he p

-lan t

 ![ Constant Linear Growth Lt = Lo + rt _Lt_ = length at time ‘t’ _Lo_ = length at time zero _r_ = growth rate of elongation per unit](15.2.png "")